Alpha 2 Software: ATR is available as Alpha software. You can test the release process. Actual releases can be downloaded and committed to svn.

 Security focus

 The primary goal of ATR is to deter and minimize supply chain attacks on ASF software releases.
-Since security is our highest priority, we scrutinize all contributions for potential vulnerabilities.
-To assist us when you make a contribution, please:
+We scrutinize all contributions for potential vulnerabilities.

 • Follow secure coding practices.
-Review best practice guidelines to learn how to avoid vulnerabilities such as injection attacks, cross-site scripting, and insecure deserialization.
+Avoid injection attacks, cross-site scripting, insecure deserialization.

-• Validate all user inputs and sanitize all outputs.
+• Validate all inputs and sanitize all outputs.

-• Report any security issues you discover in ATR responsibly.
-Do not open a public issue for security vulnerabilities.
-Instead, follow the ASF security reporting process.
+• Report vulnerabilities responsibly.
+Do not open public issues for security problems.
+Follow the ASF security reporting process.

 High quality standards

-Because of the critical nature of ATR, we maintain very high standards for code quality.
-This means that the review process may take longer than you expect, and we may request more extensive changes than you are accustomed to.
-We appreciate your patience and understanding.
-Our goal is to ensure that ATR remains as secure and reliable as possible.
+Because of ATR's critical nature, we maintain very high code quality standards.
+The review process may take longer than expected, and we may request extensive changes.
+Our goal is to keep ATR as secure and reliable as possible.

 Access controls